 Specific regulatory changes also may have a direct impact on the revenue of our Asset Management business.
 In addition to regulatory scrutiny and potential fines and sanctions, regulators continue to examine different aspects of the asset management industry.
 For example, the use of "soft dollars," where a portion of commissions paid to broker-dealers in connection with the execution of trades also pays for research and other services provided to advisors, has been reexamined by different regulatory bodies and may in the future be limited or modified.
+In particular, the enactment of the Markets in Financial Instruments Directive II ("MiFID II"), regulates the use of soft dollars for certain parts of our business.
 Although a substantial portion of the research relied on by our Asset Management business in the investment decision-making process is generated internally by our investment analysts, external research, including external research paid for with soft dollars, is important to the process.
 This external research generally is used for information gathering or verification purposes, and includes broker-provided research, as well as third-party provided databases and research services.
-For the year ended December 31, 2015, our Asset Management business obtained research and other services through third-party soft dollar arrangements, the total cost of which we estimate to be approximately \$24 million.
-If the use of soft dollars were to be limited, we would have to bear some of these costs.
-In addition, new regulations regarding the management of hedge funds, UCITs funds and the use of certain investment products may impact our Asset Management business and result in increased costs.
-For example, many regulators around the world adopted disclosure and reporting requirements relating to the hedge fund businesses or other businesses, and changes to the laws, rules and regulations in the U.S. related to the over-the-counter swaps and derivatives markets require additional registration, recordkeeping and reporting obligations.
+The ultimate impact of MiFID II on our use of soft dollars is uncertain, although it may reduce our ability to utilize commissions to pay for research services and other soft dollar services.
+This would require changes to our operational processes and may result in increased costs allocated to research services.
+For the year ended December 31, 2016, our Asset Management business obtained research and other services through third-party soft dollar arrangements, the total cost of which we estimate to be approximately \$23 million.